mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### The benefits of computer game design and programming (CGD&P)

 Several notable reviews explore the motivations, processes, and benefits of making games for learning  [@denner_does_2019; @earp_game_2015; @hayes_making_2008; @kafai_constructionist_2015-1; @gee_video_2016].
-While Gee and Tran [-@gee_video_2016] discuss the diverse tools available for game design, Hayes and Games [-@hayes_making_2008] take a broader approach, identifying four main motivations for CGD&P: learning computer programming skills, deepening subject knowledge of other curricular subjects, involving more girls in computer programming, and using game design to understand design concepts.
+While Gee and Tran [-@gee_video_2016] discuss the diverse tools available for game design.
+For Bermingham and colleagues CGD&P competencies are framed as 21st Century Skills [@bermingham_approaches_2013], a focus echoed in  a wider review on digital making encompassing game making [@lamas_making_2019].
+Hayes and Games [-@hayes_making_2008] take a broader approach, identifying four main motivations for CGD&P: learning computer programming skills, deepening subject knowledge of other curricular subjects, involving more girls in computer programming, and using game design to understand design concepts.

-Kafai and Burke's review [-@kafai_constructionist_2015-1] , which synthesises 55 relevant papers within the framework of constructionist gaming, largely maintains these categories but adds new dimensions.
-These include studies addressing race-related barriers to participation and social dimensions such as pair programming, social skills, self-reflection, cultural awareness, and a range of technical abilities that facilitate participation in the information society.
-Collectively, these competencies are framed as 21st Century Skills [@bermingham_approaches_2013].
-A review by Denner and colleagues [@denner_does_2019] focuses on computer science learning, breaking this broader concept into subcategories of programming knowledge and problem specification and design.
+Kafai and Burke's [-@kafai_constructionist_2015-1] review synthesises 55 relevant papers within the framework of constructionist gaming focuses on varied strands of the potential of CGD&P and the barriers to participation (explored in Chapter 1).
+The most developed section is on the benefits and motivations of CGD&P research to address the development of personal dimensions of knowledge and skills.
+Strong areas within that are computer science knowledge and programming, maths and science and a range of technical abilities that facilitate participation in the information society.
+Additionally, social dimensions such as pair programming, social skills, self-reflection, cultural awareness are addressed.
+The authors note limitations in the presentation of may findings in terms of detail regarding the  discussion of pedagogies used, however what studies do detail pedagogies are not shared in the review [@illingworth_review_2017].

-The narrative and celebratory nature of Kafai and Burke’s review contrasts with the systematic approach of Denner et al. [@denner_does_2019], who make more modest claims.
-However, Denner et al.'s finding are also positive about the the effectiveness of CGD&P to develop computing science learning and motivation.
-While Kafai and Burke’s review highlights the broad potential of CGD&P and the barriers to participation (explored in the next section of this chapter), their discussion of pedagogies is limited and expressed in general terms [@illingworth_review_2017].
-Denner et al. [@denner_does_2019] outline three strands of pedagogical interest: design-build-test, stepwise instruction, and social pedagogical approaches.
-However, these strands are described only in general terms, which is frustrating given their stated intent to provide a systematic review and the lack of similar breakdowns in other reviews.
-Later in this chapter, I explore these strands and analyse the pedagogies used in this field in more detail.
+A review of CGD&P by Denner and colleagues [@denner_does_2019] is positive about the the effectiveness of CGD&P to develop computing science learning and motivation.
+Denner et al.'s finding focus on computer science learning, breaking this broader concept into subcategories of programming knowledge and problem specification and design.
+Importantly, Denner et al. [@denner_does_2019] also outline three strands of pedagogical interest: design-build-test, step-based instruction, and social pedagogical approaches.
+However, these strands are described only in general terms.
+Later in this chapter, these strands and related pedagogies are addressed in more detail.

-INTEGRATE UP
-Denner's [-@denner_does_2019] systematic review of game making studies, identifies three main pedagogical streams: design frameworks (Design-Build-Test), step-based pedagogies, and social approaches.

-INTEGRATE UP
-Illingworth's review [@illingworth_review_2017] of Kafai and Burke’s influential book on game making for learning [-@kafai_connected_2016], notes the lacks of specific details of the pedagogical approaches involved.

 <!-- THIS COULD BE A GOOD CHANCE TO GO INTO THIS MORE - ADN THEN DROP DESIGN STAGES ALTOGETHER FROM THIS THESIS!!! -->
 <!-- Similarly, while studies on the community use of game making, in after-school and online settings exist [@kafai2012collaborative; @peppler_computer_2009; @luther_leadership_2011], details of pedagogies to develop community participation, as explored later in this chapter, are often scant.  -->